SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

   NotOk = 1;
 }
 ```

+We will build our TCP server(s) in Golang.

 Let's start by building a TCP server that is single-threaded and has blocking system calls.